KULeuven-CS/OVS/README.md

 Currently the document is still a draft and has to be treated accordingly.
 The document has not yet been proofread and may content errors related to spelling, grammar and typing.

-Currently the following chapters are almost complete
+Currently the following chapters are almost complete:

 * Chapter 1
 * Chapter 3